 Many of us dream of traveling the world.
 But, few of us actually do it.
 There’s always an excuse.
 School, work, family commitments, a lack of finances and many others.
 So, if you are prepping to go traveling, well done.
 That’s the first step!
 But, there might be a little more to think about than you expected.
 It always looks easy on TV.
 Travelers happily live out of their backpacks, trekking around the world without a second thought.
 If it’s your first time, here are some tips to help you have a great time.

 It can be tempted to just take a year out and travel the world all in one go.
 But, there are other options.
 You don’t have to make sure a huge commitment straight away.
-You could go to one place, stay in a nice hotel like Protea Hotel Tambo Airport, and simply enjoy exploring the area in safety, taking your time.
+You could go to one place, stay in a nice hotel and simply enjoy exploring the area while taking your time.
+You don’t have to knock everything off of your bucket list in one trip.

 If you enjoy it, go a little further next time.
 Or try backpacking.
 Go at your own pace, in your own time.
 Don’t push yourself to try anything that you’re not comfortable with.
 Remember, there are no rules to traveling.
 It’s your trip.
 Do it your way.